-3.2.3 Effective Char Depth, a{eff}
+3.3.1 Effective Char Depth, aeff

-For structural calculations, section properties shall be calculated using standard equations for area, section modulus and moment of inertia using reduced crosssectional dimensions to account for charring and the effects of elevated temperature.
-Except as provided in 3.2.3.2 for specific bearing conditions, the dimensions are reduced by the effective char depth, a{eff}, for each surface exposed to fire, where:
+3.3.1.1 For structural calculations, section properties shall be based on reduced cross-sectional dimensions to account for charring and the effects of elevated temperature.
+Except as provided in 3.3.1.4 for specific bearing conditions, the initial cross-sectional dimensions shall be reduced by the effective char depth, a{eff}, for each surface exposed to fire, where:

 $$a{eff} = 1.2 a{char}$$ (Eq.
-3.2-8a)
+3.3-1)

-3.2.3.1 For sawn lumber and timbers, structural glued laminated timber, laminated veneer lumber (LVL), parallel strand lumber (PSL), and laminated strand lumber (LSL), assuming a nominal char rate, $\beta_n=1.5$ in./hr, the char depth, a{char} , and effective char depth, a{eff} , are provided in Table 3.2.3.1.
+3.3.1.2 For sawn lumber and timbers, structural glued laminated timber, laminated veneer lumber (LVL), parallel strand lumber (PSL), and laminated strand lumber (LSL), section properties for use in structural fire resistance calculations shall be determined using standard equations for area, section modulus, and moment of inertia using the reduced cross-sectional dimensions based on effective char depth as determined in accordance with 3.3.1.1.

+Assuming a nominal char rate, $\beta_n=1.5$ in./hr, the char depth, a{char} , and effective char depth, a{eff} , are provided in Table 3.3.1.2.

-Table 3.2.3.1 Char Depth and Effective Char Depth (for $\beta_n = 1.5$ inches/hour)
+Table 3.3.1.2 Char Depth and Effective Char Depth (for $\beta_n = 1.5$ inches/hour)